Swapnil-J-Patil/ParallaxEffect/README.md

-Working on amazing parallax effect.
 Keeping this project on hold.